wbadart/blog/_posts/2019-01-10-how-we-tricked-rocks-into-thinking.md

 ## Roadmap

-We're going to be making this journey one step at a time, and taking those steps in order; each successive concept will build of the previous ones.
+We're going to be making this journey one step at a time, and taking those steps in order; each successive concept will build off the previous ones.

 We'll start with a quick survey of computing technology through the